lokori/secretman/README.md

 ```

 * This procedure can be scripted.
 I used [woowa's script](https://gist.github.com/woowa-hsw0/caa3340e2a7b390dbde81894f73e379d) and fixed a few things.
 See [awsenv.sh](awsenv.sh) as a reference for automated session token + authentication.

+* you could alternatively use something like ```mfa_serial = arn:aws:iam::1313413414313:mfa/``` on ~/.aws/config and the CLI then prompts for manually inputting the MFA code.

 More material about AWS and Yubikey MFA: